Mount St Mary Campus of the Australian Catholic University: The Barron Memorial Chapel (1925)

 Also known as the " Mount St Mary College Chapel", this is an imposing "Interwar Romanesque" styled building designed by Hennessy Hennessy & Co.
 It is constructed of two-tone face brick with steeply pitched, slate clad roofs and stone-coloured terracotta detailing.
 It is entered on the south side, through a large sandstone framed arch.
 The top of the arch is filled with a mosaic design, above this is a row of small arches and then a large rose window.
 On the southeast corner of the chapel is a four-storey tower with arched openings of different sizes marking the floors.
 The chapel is divided by buttresses into seven bays, each with a pair of tall arched windows.
 An apse is at the north end and a vestry is on the east side of the apse.
 Ten years after completion, the interior was painted with the golden insigna of Mary on a blue background.
 This work was painted over in the 1970s but has since been restored.
 In 1970, internal alterations were made to provide for changes in liturgy, including alterations to the marble altar and the construction of a new tabernacle stand.
 The Barron Memorial Chapel is considered to have a high level of integrity and is still in its original function as a place of worship.

 The Mullens building (1931) (formerly the Junoriate)

-Designed by Hennessy Hennessy & Co this "Interwar Romanesque" style building complements the Barron Chapel beside it.
-It is also a two-story building in two-tone face brick with steeply pitched, slate clad roofs and stone-coloured terracotta detailing.
+Designed by Hennessy Hennessy & Co this "Interwar Romanesque"-style building complements the Barron Chapel beside it.
+It is also a two-storey building in two-tone-face brick with steeply pitched, slate clad roofs and stone-coloured terracotta detailing.
 It was originally called the Juniorate and designed to provide residential and educational accommodation for priests in training.
 It has long since been adapted to entirely classroom and educational uses.
-The original entrance is behind a large arch on the south facade.
+The original entrance is behind a large arch on the south façade.
 The side walls are divided into eight bays which feature multi- pane double hung windows (LEP listing for ACU, 2005, 'Description').
 The interiors have undergone many changes although they retain some original details.